Bard on the Beach: Professional Development

-Young Shakespeareans Workshops
+Bard Summer Camps

-The Young Shakespeareans Workshop program has been offered each season on the grounds of Bard on the Beach Shakespeare Festival for youth aged 8 through 18 since 1993.
-The program runs between 15 and 17 two-week sessions for "Juniors" aged 8 to 13 and "Seniors" aged 13 to 18.
-There is also a one-week intensive theatre training program offered for youth aged 15 through 18.
+Bard Summer Camps, formerly Young Shakespeareans Workshops, have been offered each season on the grounds of Bard on the Beach Shakespeare Festival for youth aged 6 through 18 since 1993.
+Camps run through the months of July and August and offer the opportunity for participants to make Shakespeare's text their own while being coached by professional actors, also known as Bard Teaching Artists.

-As of the 2014 season, Young Shakespeareans Workshops Teaching Artists are also assisted by participants in the Riotous Youth apprenticeship program.
+As of the 2014 season, Bard Teaching Artists are also assisted by participants in the Riotous Youth apprenticeship program.

 Riotous Youth

-Conceived as a kind of "graduate" counterpart to the Young Shakespeareans Workshops, the Riotous Youth theatre apprenticeship program was launched in 2014 to provide an opportunity to bridge the learning of young theatre enthusiasts who had aged out of the workshop program.
-Participants aged 19 through 24 take an active role in assisting Young Shakespeareans Workshops Teaching Artists, deliver pre-show introductory talks to the audience and work with a veteran Bard company actor to prepare a final presentation at the end of the season.
-The Riotous Youth also participate in a variety of other programs throughout the Bard season including the Bard-B-Q & Fireworks and off-site presentations.
+Conceived as a kind of "graduate" counterpart to Bard Summer Camps, the Riotous Youth theatre apprenticeship program was launched in 2014 to provide an opportunity to bridge the learning of young theatre enthusiasts who had aged out of the workshop program.
+Participants aged 19 through 24 take an active role in assisting Bard Summer Camp Teaching Artists, deliver pre-show introductory talks to the audience and work with a veteran Bard company actor to prepare a final presentation at the end of the season.
+The Riotous Youth also participate in a variety of other programs throughout the Bard season including Bard Family Days and off-site presentations.